The 10 Best Rhodes VST Plugins of 2023 (Free and Paid Options)

-Apart from the emulation of the piano, you can also set up your pedalboard and an amp to customize your sound.
+Apart from the piano emulation, you can also set up your pedalboard and an amp to customize your sound.

 The plugin is compatible with both Windows and macOS machines and is available in 64-bit.
 You can use it either as standalone software with a MIDI keyboard or with your DAW.

-Although this is on a higher price point, the V-Collection also includes many other equally legendary piano and synth sounds.
-So at the end of the day, it is still a great purchase whether you are a singer-songwriter, an electronic musician, or just like the sound of a Rhodes.
+Although this is at a higher price point, the V-Collection includes many other legendary piano and synth sounds.
+So, it is still a great purchase whether you are a singer-songwriter, an electronic musician, or just like the sound of a Rhodes.

 2. Waves Electric 88

-The Electric 88 by Waves emulates this vintage quality of the piano and celebrates its imperfections.
-The sampling process for this plugin was designed to “capture the non-linearity of the keys”, according to Waves.
+The Electric 88 by Waves emulates this vintage piano quality and celebrates its imperfections, highlighting its character.
+The sampling process for this plugin was designed to “capture the non-linearity of the keys,” according to Waves.

 3. Native Instruments Scarbee Mark I